This is a work in progress. When you use it, check with the design systems team for updates.

 - The title and subtitle as confirmation messages

-- Optional content, such as summarization or next steps of the flow
+- Optional content, such as a summary or next steps

 - A button to exit the flow